Brennall/HFH-SRD/Chapter03.md

 The arms, armor, and mundane gear available for purchase are listed on the Weapons and Equipment tables.
 These lists will also be handy when characters need to restock supplies between adventures.
 The equipment and other items listed on the Weapons and Equipment table are described in detail in the Equipment Descriptions section.

-Should the players wish to purchase items not provided in the equipment lists, the Judge may use the items available as guidelines for determining new items’ characteristics and including prices.
+Should the players wish to purchase items not provided in the equipment lists, the Judge may use the items available as guidelines for determining new items' characteristics and including prices.

 All purchases should be recorded on the character sheet, noting how much money remains afterward.
-Most adventurers do not begin play with enough wealth to get everything they want – indeed, the quest for wealth is one of the primary motives for adventuring at all!
+Most adventurers do not begin play with enough wealth to get everything they want - indeed, the quest for wealth is one of the primary motives for adventuring at all!

 Regardless of class limitations, characters of any class may purchase, carry, and use any weapons or armor desired.
 However, characters who equip themselves with weapons and armor unusable by their class will fight as 0th level characters while so equipped.
 They also will receive no bonus on their attack throws or armor class from ability scores or equipment, may not use any of their class powers, and do not gain XP.